alexlehner3868/StudentVolunteerHoursManager-CloudProject/README.md

 To test the workflow from the perspective of setting up a new school, log in using the provided admin account: admin@test.com with the password Password123!.
 Once logged in, you can create a new school, add student and counselor accounts, and assign them the same school ID and school name.
 After the users are created, you may proceed to submit volunteer hours as the newly created student and follow the end-to-end approval process for a newly configured school.

 Development Guide:
-Set up:
+### Prerequiste
+Install/set up the following locally:
-Install and open Docker Desktop
++ Docker Desktop
-Git
++ Git
-VS Code (Remote SSH extension installed)
++ VS Code (Remote SSH extension installed)
-DigitalOcean Account (Metrics API key generated)
++ DigitalOcean Account (Metrics API key generated)

-Note: Credentials have been emailed to the TA by EMAIL OF PERSON
+__Note:__ Credentials have been emailed to the TA by __EMAIL OF PERSON__
+### 1. Configure Droplets and Volume
+#### 1.1 Manager Droplet
+1. From the DigitalOcean dashboard, click Droplets in the left sidebar
+2. Click create droplet
+3. Create new Droplet with the following specifications:
++ Region: Toronto
++ OS: Ubuntu 24.04 (LTS)
++ Plan: Basic ($6/month, 1 CPU, 1 GB RAM, 25 GB SSD)
++ Authentication: SSH key
+4. Click create droplet

+#### 1.2 Worker Droplet
+1. From the DigitalOcean dashboard, click Droplets in the left sidebar
+2. Click create droplet
+3. Create new Droplet with the following specifications:
++ Region: Toronto
++ OS: Ubuntu 24.04 (LTS)
++ Plan: Basic ($6/month, 1 CPU, 1 GB RAM, 25 GB SSD)
++ Authentication: SSH key
+4. Click create droplet

+#### 1.3 Attach Volume
+1. From the DigitalOcean dashboard, click Volumes Block Storage in the left sidebar
+2. Click create volume
+3. Create new volume with the following specifications:
++ Volume size: 2 GB
++ Select Droplet to attach to: The manager droplet you created in step 1.1
++ Name volume: volume_tor1_01
++ Choose configuration options: Automatically Format & Mount
++ Choose a filesystem: Ext4
+4. Click create volume

-Clone the Repository
+### 2. Clone the Repository
 ```
 git clone https://github.com/alexlehner3868/StudentVolunteerHoursManager-CloudProject
 ```
-3. Build and Push Docker Image
+### 3. Build and Push Docker Image
-Note:
+__Note:__
-Ensure Docker Desktop is running on local machine Replace [your_dockerhub_username] with your actual Docker Hub username.
++ Ensure Docker Desktop is running on local machine
++ Replace [your_dockerhub_username] with your actual Docker Hub username.
 ```
 # Access the root directory of the project
 cd StudentVolunteerHoursManager-CloudProject